 This unit provides an opportunity for students to undertake work integrated learning in the fields of science and engineering to support preparation for the world of work.
 This may take the form of a work placement that provides an opportunity for students to put into practice their knowledge, skills dispositions and qualities.
 It may include professional work within the University, government agency or business within an appropriate laboratory or industrial setting or working in a small group for an organisation.

 The work placement will consist of 70 hours (Weeks 4 – 12 inclusive).
-The responsibility for researching, planning and securing of a relevant professional work placement will reside with the student.
+The responsibility for researching, planning and securing of a relevant professional work placement will reside with the student whilst liaising with a discipline representative.
+The work placement requires the approval of the Unit Coordinator.
 Unit enrolment requires students to successfully complete two early engagement activities as part of securing a successful work placement by the end of Week 3.

 |Unit name||STEM Work Integrated Learning|

 Tasmanian Institute of Agriculture